-It’s one of the reasons you need an expert on your side.
+It’s one of the reasons you need an professional on your side.
 A divorce attorney is going to bring knowledge about how the courts in your location work and know all the laws that govern divorce.
 It is important the lawyer knows all the ins and outs of your state since laws differ from state to state.
 Auntie Maude may believe you can take your spouse to the proverbial cleaners because he or she cheated.
 It may not be a factor at all.
 You need to know what you might face so you can discuss your position thoroughly with your lawyer and work towards a viable settlement.
 Here are 5 unfortunate financial situations that can happen because of a divorce.

 1. You could have to Divide your Business.
 This can be true even if your spouse didn’t play a role in building that business.
 Even if you owned the business before you were married, your business may be in jeopardy in you didn’t make a prenuptial agreement.
 If you own a business, talk to your attorney about difference strategies.
 You may still be able to create a prenup although that is less likely to work.
 You may be able to bring a monthly payment plan to the settlement table.
 It’s an issue you want to discuss and know the best way to handle.